 What our specialists say

-For those of you who enjoy venturing off the beaten track and want to be immersed in the hill tribe culture of Northwest Vietnam then this Vietnam custom tailored tour is the perfect one.
-Starting in the north, visit the colonial capital, Hanoi, before journeying high into the Tonkinese Alps, with the unique traditions of minority tribes within the mountains near the Chinese border, textured with unparalleled paddy fields creating terraces up the foothills.
+For those who enjoy venturing off the beaten track and want to be immersed in the hill tribe culture of Northwest Vietnam then this Vietnam custom tailored tour is the perfect one.
+Start in Hanoi, you then journey high into the Tonkinese Alps, with the unique traditions of minority tribes within the mountains near the Chinese border, textured with unparalleled paddy fields creating terraces up the foothills.
 The region is awash with colourful ethnic minorities and bustling markets.
 Long drives and simple accommodation are rewarded with stunning views and a chance to experience undiscovered Vietnam in the more remote mountain villages.
 Return to Hanoi by train and continue by road to Mai Chau where you will see ethnic tribes wear colorful textiles displaying intricate patterns.

 Your request has been successfully delivered to our team, we will get back to you as soon as possible.